 - Weekly lectures and classes in Economic Theory: Microeconomic Theory, Macroeconomic Theory and International Trade Theory, in Michaelmas Term; - Weekly lectures and classes in Quantitative Methods (i.e. Econometrics) spread over Michaelmas and Hilary Terms; - At least eight, four-week modules in Development Economics during Hilary Term.
-Modules include a mixture of lectures (given by faculty) and classes (run by faculty but often including student presentations).
-Students typically follow four or five of these modules. - Tutorials with your course supervisor take place in Michaelmas and early Hilary Term.
-You will also have individual meetings with your Dissertation supervisor (usually the same as your course supervisor) during all three terms.
-Some module convenors may also be available to read sample exam essay outlines or hold other tutorial sessions.
+Modules include a mixture of lectures (given by faculty) and classes (led by faculty but often including student presentations).
+Students typically follow four or five of these modules. - Tutorials with your course supervisor in Michaelmas and early Hilary Term.
+Individual meetings with your dissertation supervisor (usually the same as your course supervisor) during all three terms.

-Your overall performance is assessed by means of four Final Exam papers - taken at the end of Trinity Term - in Macroeconomic Theory and International Trade, Microeconomic Theory, Quantitative Methods and Development Economics; and a Dissertation of up to 10,000 words submitted prior to the Final Exams.
+Your overall performance is assessed by means of four Final Exam papers, which you'll sit at the end of Trinity Term, in Macroeconomic Theory and International Trade, Microeconomic Theory, Quantitative Methods and Development Economics; and a Dissertation of up to 10,000 words submitted prior to the Final Exams.